How to get your LinkedIn profile to show the correct company

 LinkedIn Tips & Traps - Positions

-Micro Focus is a completely separate company
+Micro Focus was a completely separate company

 – not a legal successor to EDS or HPE.